How to Keep Your Employees Calm During a Hurricane

 We recommend the following steps as you build out your hurricane preparedness plan:

-- Protect Your Data: Back up offsite in case there’s on-premises damage (flooding)
+- Protect your data: Back up offsite in case there’s on-premises damage (flooding)

-- Assign Emergency Response Teams: Designate roles to key decision makers so everyone knows exactly what to do and who to contact
+- Assign emergency response teams: Designate roles to key decision-makers so everyone knows exactly what to do and who to contact

-- Map Evacuation Routes: Plan ahead to help put everyone’s minds at ease
+- Map evacuation routes: Plan ahead to help put everyone’s minds at ease

-- Invest in Safety Tools: Adopting reliable communication equipment is essential to keeping everyone connected
+- Invest in safety tools: Adopting reliable communication equipment is essential to keeping everyone connected

-This is where an emergency notification system with two-way messaging capability is essential.
+This is where an alert notification system with two-way messaging capability is essential.
 Sending out a single text blast or email might reach your people, but you need a reliable way to confirm they received the message (and they need a way to respond quickly if necessary).

-Communicate Proactively with Your People
+Communicate Proactively With Your People

 Even if a hurricane is hundreds of miles from shore, it’s important to give employees enough time to make necessary arrangements.
 The sooner you can relay relevant information to your people, the less anxious (and more focused) they’ll be.